quentncom/quentn-wp/readme.txt

 4. Integration Elementor PRO forms with Quentn

 == Changelog ==
+= 1.1.8 =
+* Fixed minor issue how ternary operators used in Elementor integration.

 = 1.1.7 =
 * Prefix Guzzle library namespace to avoid conflict with other plugins.